seanrich92/seanrich92.github.io/_posts/2024-05-30-isometric-sprite-editor.md

 ## Closing Thoughts

 This was my second custom tool in Unity and up to now I still find ways to improve it, from adding more features that the game needs, to finding some subtle bugs and fixing it.
-Without this tool, the isometric sprites would've been limited to a square shaped design which would limit the design of the game.
+Without this tool, the isometric sprites would've been limited to a square shaped in design which would limit the aesthetics of the game.

 [![Isometric Sprite Editor 6](/assets/iso-split-editor/screen2.png)](/assets/iso-split-editor/screen2.png)